rstudio/shiny/.github/ISSUE_TEMPLATE/bug_report.md

 <!--

-Shiny v1.3.2 is now available on CRAN.
-If you're currently using an older version of Shiny, we would appreciate it if you could update to Shiny v1.3.2 and confirm whether the problem still persists.
+Before you file an issue, we would appreciate it if you would upgrade to the latest version of Shiny from CRAN and confirm that the problem persists.

+# To install latest shiny from CRAN:
+install.packages("shiny")
+# To update all your R packages:
+update.packages(ask = FALSE, checkBuilt = TRUE)
+# Please remember to restart R after updating packages.

 This issue tracker is for bugs and feature requests in the Shiny package.
 If you're having trouble with Shiny Server or a related package, please file an issue in the appropriate repository.